Home/Blog/Lifestyle/Food & Nutrition/Stone Fruits: Types, Nutrition, and Health Benefits

 Read time : 7 min

-Stone fruits, also known as drupes, are a group of fruits characterised by a hard pit or “stone” at the center, surrounded by fleshy, juicy pulp and a thin outer skin.
-Botanically, these are classified as indehiscent fruits, meaning they do not naturally split open to release their seeds when ripe.
+Stone fruits, also known as drupes, are a group of fruits characterized by a hard pit or “stone” at the center, surrounded by fleshy, juicy pulp and a thin outer skin.
 Most stone fruits are enjoyed fresh, though many can also be consumed in dried or preserved forms.

-These fruits are typically available during the warmer months, from late April to mid-August, and are known for their rich flavour, vibrant colour, and nutritional benefits.
+These fruits are typically available during the warmer months, from late April to mid-August, and are known for their rich flavor, vibrant color, and nutritional benefits.
 They are generally low in calories and contain important vitamins, minerals, and antioxidants.

-Some fruits like mulberries, blackberries, and raspberries have small drupelets and are sometimes grouped with stone fruits due to similar structural features, though they differ botanically.
+Fruits like mulberries, blackberries, and raspberries have small, clustered segments called drupelets and are sometimes grouped with stone fruits due to similar structural features, though they differ botanically.

 1. Peaches

-Among the types of stone fruits peaches are best enjoyed when brought from the market nearby and consumed immediately.
-If the stone fruit is a little bit raw that is slightly green on the sides then it needs to be covered and stored at room temperature for a day or two.
-Among this list, a large peach has around 68 calories and fulfils ⅕th requirement of Vitamin C and 1/10th requirement of Vitamin A and the mineral potassium.
+Among the types of stone fruits, peaches are best enjoyed when ripe.
+If a peach is firm or slightly green, it should be stored uncovered at room temperature for a day or two to ripen.
+A large peach has approximately 68 calories and is a good source of Vitamin C (about 20% of the daily requirement) and a source of Vitamin A and potassium [8].

 2. Plums

-Among the list, plums are one of the most delicious, succulent, and juicy and can be consumed when they are fresh as well as when they are dried.
-These plum stone fruits are rich in anti-inflammatory antioxidants, including phenolic compounds like proanthocyanidins and kaempferol.
-The anti-inflammatory antioxidant in plum stone fruit prevents damage caused by free radicals and also helps to reduce the chances of progressive illnesses like neurodegenerative and cardiovascular disease.
+Plums are delicious, succulent, and juicy, consumed fresh as well as dried.
+These fruits are rich in anti-inflammatory antioxidants, including phenolic compounds like proanthocyanidins and kaempferol.
+These antioxidants protect the body from damage caused by free radicals and may lower the risk of chronic diseases like heart problems and certain brain disorders [2].

 3. Cherries

-Cherries are among the small stone fruits and are consumed by many owing to their sweet flavour.
-The small stone fruit is nutrient-dense and is high in fibre, Vitamin C, and potassium which have many health benefits.
-Vitamin C in small stone fruit cherries keeps the immune system in check and helps to maintain healthy skin while potassium helps in muscle contraction, nerve function, and blood pressure regulation.
-The dietary fibre in this small stone fruit cherry promotes favourable bowel movements and ensures gut health.
-Vitamin B, manganese, copper, magnesium, and Vitamin K are some of the macronutrients in small stone fruit cherries.
+Cherries are among the smaller stone fruits and are widely enjoyed for their sweet flavour.
+The small fruit is nutrient-dense and is high in fibre, Vitamin C, and potassium, which offer multiple health benefits.
+Vitamin C helps keep the immune system in check and supports healthy skin, while potassium aids in muscle contraction, nerve function, and blood pressure regulation [3], [11].
+The dietary fibre promotes favourable bowel movements and supports gut health.
+Other micronutrients include Vitamin B, manganese, copper, magnesium, and Vitamin K [8].

 4. Dates